-I Dream is a new musical drama, fusing classical, jazz, gospel and popular musical styles in a moving and compelling theatrical work.
+I Dream is a new musical drama that fuses classical, jazz, Gospel and popular musical styles into a moving theatrical work.

 For more information visit operacarolina.org